Skip to Content

 You might use anywhere from 10-25 Wh/mile.
 Many manufacturers use 20 Wh/mile to estimate the range of their e-bikes.
 On relatively flat terrain, you might use 15 Wh/mile.
 On hilly terrain, you might use 25 Wh/mile.

 It’s important to note that this method won’t give you the exact range.
 It’s only an estimate.
-Your exact range will depend on all of the factors outlined above.
-In my opinion, it’s better to use a higher number to give yourself a conservative estimate.
+Your exact range depends on all of the factors outlined above.
+In my opinion, it’s better to use a higher number to give yourself a more conservative estimate.

 A view of an electric bike from the handlebars